Are You Overwhelmed By Parental Stress?

 My child is the one with the problem, not me.

-If your child is acting out, parental counseling can provide you with useful skills that improve your child’s behavior, and therefore, allow you to experience increased empowerment and joy.
+If your child is acting out, parental counseling can provide you with useful skills that work with your child’s behavior, and therefore, allow you to experience increased empowerment and joy.

 You Deserve Support

-If you are looking for parenting help and support, please call (908) 242-3634 or use the contact form for a free 20-minute consultation.
-We are happy to talk with you about parenting counseling can help you identify and achieve your goals.
-Our office is located in Scotch Plains, NJ.
+If you are looking for parent coaching and support, please call (908) 242-3634 or use the contact form for a free 20-minute consultation.
+We are happy to talk with you about how parenting counseling can help you identify and achieve your goals.
+We are proud to be located in Branchburg and Scotch Plains, NJ.
+Online therapy services are offered for the state of New Jersey.